 The Essayist.
 A M.S.
 Magazine

-Save as PDFOverview A summary of the history of the Pollokshields Free Church Literary Institute is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+Overview A summary of the history of the Pollokshields Free Church Literary Institute is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
 One 74 page volume (the second) survives of this magazine.
-The volume is neatly Read More …
+The volume is neatly written in Read More …

 The Excelsior Manuscript Magazine

-Save as PDFOverview There are nine extant issues of the manuscript magazine that was produced by this mutual improvement society.
-The title was taken from the poem, ‘Excelsior’, written in 1841 by the American poet, Henry Wadsworth Longfellow, and the Read More …
+Overview There are nine extant issues of the manuscript magazine that was produced by this mutual improvement society.
+The title was taken from the poem, ‘Excelsior’, written in 1841 by the American poet, Henry Wadsworth Longfellow, and the poem’s message Read More …

 The Foundry Boy

-Save as PDFOverview A summary of the history of the Glasgow Foundry Boys’ Religious Society, Wellington Palace Branch is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-This magazine is printed in double columns and laid out in newspaper Read More …
+Overview A summary of the history of the Glasgow Foundry Boys’ Religious Society, Wellington Palace Branch is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+This magazine is printed in double columns and laid out in newspaper format.
+It Read More …

 The Holyrood Magazine

-Save as PDFOverview A summary of the history of the Holyrood Literary Society is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-This magazine has a paper cover (as shown in the accompanying photograph) and has been hand-stitched with Read More …
+Overview A summary of the history of the Holyrood Literary Society is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+This magazine has a paper cover (as shown in the accompanying photograph) and has been hand-stitched with blue ribbon, Read More …

 The Lads’ Own Magazine

-Save as PDFOverview A summary of the history of the St. Stephen’s Literary Association is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-Name of Club, Society or Group That Produced the Magazine St. Stephen’s Literary Association (Glasgow) Date Read More …
+Overview A summary of the history of the St. Stephen’s Literary Association is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+Name of Club, Society or Group That Produced the Magazine St. Stephen’s Literary Association (Glasgow) Date of Existence Read More …

 The Literary Magazine

-Save as PDFOverview A summary of the history of the Literary Debating Society is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-Whilst becoming more proficient in their rhetorical skills at their meetings, the purpose of starting a Read More …
+Overview A summary of the history of the Literary Debating Society is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+Whilst becoming more proficient in their rhetorical skills at their meetings, the purpose of starting a society magazine Read More …

 The Literary Pic-nic and Re-reviewer

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine S.L.I.G.O.
+Overview Name of Club, Society or Group That Produced the Magazine S.L.I.G.O.
 (Aberdeen) Date of Existence 1823?-?
-Date of Magazine No. 1, 1823 Number of Issues 1 Manuscript/Published Magazine Manuscript Contents and Contributions Repository Aberdeen City Library, Read More …
+Date of Magazine No. 1, 1823 Number of Issues 1 Manuscript/Published Magazine Manuscript Contents and Contributions Repository Aberdeen City Library, Central Library Read More …

 The Literary Twenty-One Club Magazine

-Save as PDFOverview A summary of the history of the New Literary Club (which later became the Literary Twenty-One Club) is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-There is one (extant) issue of this club’s magazine, which Read More …
+Overview A summary of the history of the New Literary Club (which later became the Literary Twenty-One Club) is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+There is one (extant) issue of this club’s magazine, which clearly carries Read More …

 The Magnet

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine (Currently unknown; unknown if this is the production of a society, although a ‘society’ is mentioned in an article by the editor entitled ’15 March, 1888′, p.
-Read More …
+Overview Name of Club, Society or Group That Produced the Magazine (Currently unknown; unknown if this is the production of a society, although a ‘society’ is mentioned in an article by the editor entitled ’15 March, 1888′, p.
+19, March Read More …

 The Monthly Instructer

-Save as PDFOverview The London Metropolitan Archives suggests that this Sunday school was connected to a Baptist church that was located on Worship Street, City of London.
+Overview The London Metropolitan Archives suggests that this Sunday school was connected to a Baptist church that was located on Worship Street, City of London.
 The church itself was running from at least 1791.
-It was still running in Read More …
+It was still running in the 1870s, Read More …

 The Monthly Magazine and Review

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine (Currently unknown) (Aberdeen) Date of Existence 1823-?
+Overview Name of Club, Society or Group That Produced the Magazine (Currently unknown) (Aberdeen) Date of Existence 1823-?
 Date of Magazine Vol. I, Nos.
 1-4, July-Oct.
-1823 Number of Issues 4 Manuscript/Published Magazine Manuscript Contents and Contributions Read More …
+1823 Number of Issues 4 Manuscript/Published Magazine Manuscript Contents and Contributions Repository Aberdeen Read More …

 The Mutual

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine St Mary’s Mutual Improvement Society and St Michael’s Literary Society, Hulme (Manchester) Date of Existence 1874?-1875?
-Date of Magazine 1874-1875 Number of Issues at least 1 (no Read More …
+Overview Name of Club, Society or Group That Produced the Magazine St Mary’s Mutual Improvement Society and St Michael’s Literary Society, Hulme (Manchester) Date of Existence 1874?-1875?
+Date of Magazine 1874-1875 Number of Issues at least 1 (no longer extant) Read More …

 The Newingtonian

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine Young Men’s Association in connection with Newington United Presbyterian Church (Note: see Newington Literary Society; currently unclear if this is the same assoc.)
-(Edinburgh) Date of Existence Read More …
+Overview Name of Club, Society or Group That Produced the Magazine Young Men’s Association in connection with Newington United Presbyterian Church (Note: see Newington Literary Society; currently unclear if this is the same assoc.)
+(Edinburgh) Date of Existence 1887?-1888?
+Date Read More …

 The North British Railway Literary Society Magazine

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine North British Railway Literary Society (Glasgow) Date of Existence 1900?-?
+Overview Name of Club, Society or Group That Produced the Magazine North British Railway Literary Society (Glasgow) Date of Existence 1900?-?
 Date of Magazine Feb.
 1901, Dec.
-1901 Number of Issues 2 Manuscript/Published Magazine Type-script (& copied to Read More …
+1901 Number of Issues 2 Manuscript/Published Magazine Type-script (& copied to distribute?)
+Contents Read More …

 The Overnewton Whisper

-Save as PDFOverview A summary of the history of the Overnewton Literary Club is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
-This society’s magazine (as it was called by its contributors) is unusually presented on single sheets, with Read More …
+Overview A summary of the history of the Overnewton Literary Club is available on our sister website, Glasgow’s Literary Bonds (see ‘Additional Notes’ below).
+This society’s magazine (as it was called by its contributors) is unusually presented on single sheets, with articles on Read More …

 The Pen and Pencil

-Save as PDFOverview Name of Club, Society or Group That Produced the Magazine Pen and Pencil Society (Sheffield) Date of Existence 1867-1908 Date of Magazine 1868-1908 Number of Issues 40 vols.
-Manuscript/Published Magazine Manuscript Contents and Contributions Repository Sheffield Read More …
+Overview Name of Club, Society or Group That Produced the Magazine Pen and Pencil Society (Sheffield) Date of Existence 1867-1908 Date of Magazine 1868-1908 Number of Issues 40 vols.
+Manuscript/Published Magazine Manuscript Contents and Contributions Repository Sheffield Archives Reference Read More …

 The Scribe: A Manuscript Magazine

-Save as PDFOverview (Update May 2018: this volume is currently unavailable for viewing; further details forthcoming) Name of Club, Society or Group That Produced the Magazine (currently unknown) Date of Existence 1884?-1885?
-Date of Magazine Volume 1, selections 1884-5 Number Read More …
+Overview (Update May 2018: this volume is currently unavailable for viewing; further details forthcoming) Name of Club, Society or Group That Produced the Magazine (currently unknown) Date of Existence 1884?-1885?
+Date of Magazine Volume 1, selections 1884-5 Number of Issues Read More …

 The Sphinx